 - Try to find a card that offers membership rewards

 “The rewards on cards can include getting points for money spent and then redeeming the points for travel, gifts, credit toward your account, etc.,” Julie says.
 “Rewards can also include auto rental insurance, lost luggage coverage, roadside assistance, travel accident coverage, and travel emergency coverage.”
 With the variety of credit cards in the market, you should expect many of these services after you’ve transferred your balance.
-(For a closer look at choosing a credit card, see our previous post, “Savvy advice on choosing the right credit card for you.”)

 If you’re looking for solutions to a high interest rate on your credit card balance, check out credit card balance transfers.
 It could save you money and help accelerate paying off the balance.